researcherzxd/ICSE2023DATA/README.md

 	* testing_engines/gflownet/generator/pre_process: encoding scenarios and decoding action sequences.
 	* testing_engines/gflownet/GFN_Fuzzing.py: the entry of our testing algorithm.
 	* testing_engines/gflownet/generator: our scenario generator based on customized gflownet.
+	* testing_engines/gflownet/GFN_Fuzzing_Validate.py: the script of replaying the didcovered violation scenarios in Experiment_Data.

 ### 4. Experiment_Data

 	* RQ1: the data in Research question 1, including the discovered violations and difficulty degree.
-		* For example, file sub_law_violation_2.json consists of the scenario violating No.2 formula and the trace data.
+		* For example, file sub_law_violation_2.json consists of the scenario violating No.2 formula and the corresponding trace data.
 	* RQ2: the relation between the number of discovered violations and the number of runs.
 	* RQ3: the discovered violations by the two alternative methods, i.e., active+max and inactive+new.